KennthShang/PhaBOX/README.md

 # Local version of [PhaBOX2](https://phage.ee.cityu.edu.hk) web server

 This is the source code of our website [PhaBOX2](https://phage.ee.cityu.edu.hk).
-Please note that this stand-alone version is only available on Linux systems.

 PhaBOX2 is a Python library for virus-related tasks:
 1. virus identification